Skip to content

 Captioning Algorithms

-• qwen: Uses Qwen 2.5 VL (requires adding qwen2.5_vl to model download list)
+• qwen: Uses the Qwen 2.5 VL model (requires adding qwen2.5_vl to the model download list).

-• phi4: Uses Phi-4 (requires adding phi_4 to model download list)
+• phi4: Uses the Phi-4 model (requires adding phi_4 to the model download list).

 Custom Captioning Prompts